JohnGrime/TwitterTrack/README.md

 	11/5/2018 23:29:24               2.007                   0                   3                   6                   4                   0
 	11/5/2018 23:29:26                   2                   0                   7                   6                  10                   0
 	11/5/2018 23:29:28               2.001                   0                   3                   1                   1                   0

+Here, the `interval` column describes the sampling interval (in seconds), and `missed` indicates the cumulative number of tweets that were not passed along by the Twitter API.
+The latter is typically due to Twitter's rate limiting system enforcing a sample of only around 1% of the total Twitter traffic being passed along by the standard stream API.

 If you have `gnuplot` installed, the outout of `twitter_test.sh` can be turned into a graph like so: